botpress/readme/docs/INTEGRATIONS/building-integrations/hitl.md

 });
 ```

-The webhookUrl provided in the parameters points is unique to an bot integration installation.
+The webhookUrl provided in the parameters points is unique to a bot integration installation.
 It's refreshed when an integration is installed/re-installed.
 There are three webhooks that you should implement in the handler method: handling agent messages, assign a conversation to an agent, and stopping HITL.
 If you can set up webhooks programmatically, this is the right place to do it.

 ## 2. Implement Actions